Frequently Asked Questions

 We only guarentee authenticity of Blue Poppy herbal products from the following authorized distributors: AcuMarket, Crane Herbs, Golden Needle, Lhasa OMS, Emerson Ecologics, and Kamwo Herbs.

-8. Do you accept back orders?
+9. Do you accept back orders for herbal products?

 Other Frequently Asked Questions

 1. Who can purchase herbs from Blue Poppy?

 Blue Poppy sells internal herbal products exclusively to approved students of Oriental Medicine programs and licensed health care providers for resale to their patients.

 The only exceptions to this are ColdQuell, Immortal Qi, and our external product line which must be purchased via telephone if you are not a qualified health practitioner.

 If you are a NCCAOM accredited and/or licensed Acupuncturist and Chinese Herbalist (CA, FL, or other state governing body), Naturopathic Doctor, Medical Doctor, Osteopath, Chiropractor, Veterinarian, or Nurse Practitioner, you can create an account by clicking "Login" in the upper right hand corner of your screen, clicking the "Register" button and following the prompts.